 Casper schedules training sessions to ensure workers have the knowledge and trouble shooting skills necessary to be successful in completing jobs productively and safely.
 Annual training consists of Excavation Competent Person, MSHA refresher, First Aid and CPR, along with specialized training.

-Weekly "Tool Box" Discussions
+Weekly "Tool Box Talks"

 Each week, “Tool Box” safety talks are distributed to the Foreman of each crew.
 Specific topics are selected for discussion based on upcoming tasks, client requirements, near misses, and incidents.
 All workers will review this weekly safety topic and are encouraged to bring suggestions of additional topics, lessons learned, or experiences forward for other to learn from.